 The Galaxy A series forms the bedrock of Samsung's mid-range ambitions.
 The A-series started by bringing features previously limited to Samsung flagships at a much more affordable price point.
 While it was traditionally focused on the mid-range segment, Samsung got rid of the entry-level Galaxy J series in 2019 and folded them into the Galaxy A lineup.

-What's new with the Galaxy A series in 2021?
+What's new with the Galaxy A series?

 Galaxy A72 is a large-screened battery monster